 UW-Fond du Lac strives to meet the needs of all our students.
-You may direct questions about accessibility services to the Student Affairs Office.
+You may direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and mental health services.
-Students who are not already covered through a family member's policy are encourged to sign up for health insurance.
+Students who are not already covered by a family member's policy are encouraged to sign up for health insurance.